Sunswift in the World Solar Challenge, 2009

 In the afternoon, there is a 42 km section of straight, level road.
 It has very little traffic.
 This is fortunate, because this is where we catch up to Principia College.
 This is not named in honour of Isaac Newton: it is an American religious university, which has enough money for gallium arsenide cells.
 It also has a large support team and prayer meetings every morning.
-With a relative speed of less than 10 kph, it takes a while to overtake.
+With a relative speed of less than 10 kph, it takes a while to overtake them.
 Once again, however, with scout, lead and trailer calling traffic from both directions, slow overtaking is safe.

 At each checkpoint Irving notes the arrival times of the cars ahead of us.
 We start the day about 90 minutes behind MIT, which is the only silicon car ahead of us.
 The UNSW’s director of services, Neil Morris, has been a fan of the team and provided support.
 He wanted to know whether we would beat MIT.
 Well, we’ve passed Cambridge and Stanford and things are going well.
 Each checkpoint brings us closer.
 Can our luck hold out?

 Coober Pedy is a 30 minute stop.
 (Okay, I know, it’s also an underground town and the centre of the opal industry, it’s a very interesting place!
 But that’s for another trip.)
 Because the stop is next to a service station, we have a bit more time here.
 We pull in 4 minutes behind MIT.
 After refueling, I bring the lead car and trailer to a carpark just beyond the checkpoint to wait for the fleet.
 MIT has a wheel change to do, and rules prohibit working on the car during a control stop.
 Jono thinks that we shall therefore overtake them while they are doing the change, which would obviate the slow manœuvre on the road.
 When they leave the stop, they pull up for the change at the edge of a carpark, where I am waiting with the lead car and trailer.
-Before the car arrives, I help their crew sweep loose gravel away from the verge – it’s that sort of race, and gravel is a safety issue because of the number of tire blowouts in this event.
+Before the car arrives, I help the MIT crew sweep loose gravel away from the verge – it’s that sort of race, and gravel is a safety issue because of the number of tire blowouts in this event.
 Then I start shooting a movie of their very slick wheel change.
 But before the change is finished, control calls me to pull out onto the roadside, ready to go: it looks as though we are going to leave first.
 However, to our considerable surprise, they manage the change in three minutes, which means that they pull out a minute ahead of us.
 Now it really feels like a race.

 Between Alice and Coober Pedy, our scout and the race time records had MIT at about 70-75 kph, while we’ve been making well over 80.
 So we are surprised that it takes over half an hour to catch them and, when we do, they are varying between 75 and 80, with no obvious correlation with the gentle slopes of the road.
 We shift to their channel and request permission for the overtaking manœuvre.
 They agree, but then there is complete silence.
-Later Arthur reports seeing a 47 MHz antenna on their car: everyone is obliged to have CB, but they seem to have another radio for covert communications.
-So they can hear us, but not vice versa.
+Later Arthur reports seeing a second antenna on their car: everyone is obliged to have CB, but they seem to have another radio for covert communications: they can hear us, but not vice versa.
 There are regular straight sections, the traffic is not heavy, and we have long forewarning.
 Nevertheless, it takes time to get scout and lead past their fleet.

 Eventually, we hear control’s order: “Solar car, move right, target speed 91 kph”.